 If, by taking out the thermocouple, you notice that it’s so corroded that even cleaning it with sandpaper might not salvage it, consider replacing your thermocouple altogether.

-Thermocouples are easily available at most home hardware stores and are a quick fix that helps keep your patio heater work at optimum efficiency.
-If you have time untill you need it next you may want to consider getting it from Amazon and replacing it between the weekends?
+Thermocouples are easily available at most home hardware stores and are a quick fix that helps keep your patio heater working at optimum efficiency.
+If you have time until you need your heater again, you may want to consider getting it from Amazon and replacing it between the weekends?